thehobbit85/zonk/Readme.md

 ## For developers
 There is a Game Script, that is fed into the Game Engine.
 The script file is a JSON, that consists of how the game should work.
 The game engine describes the scenarios listed in the JSON to the player, takes his input and acts accordingly.

-You can either contribute to the Game Script, by building one of your own games or you can contribute to the engine as well.

-To create your own game script, please refer to the `Maya.json` in the `Games` folder.
+### Saving mechanism:
+There are 2 options regarding the saving and restoring of games:
+1. A local json file, if this is option you want, put the next line in the start.js file: var db = require(__dirname + '/src/DataBases/fileSystem.js');
+2. A remote saving system based on mongoDB, if this the option you want, use the next line: var db = require(__dirname + '/src/DataBases/mongodb.js');

+In order to use the mongoDB option you need to create a file named: mongodb-settings.json and put it in src/DataBases and add the next information to the file:
+{
+  "mongoCollectionName" : "the collection name to hold the game saved data", "mongoHost" : "your mongoDB host",
+  "mongoPort" : "your mongoDB port"
+}

 ### Todos :
 * [ ] After restoring a game there is a bug that causes problems with input
 * [ ] Player interaction with the objects (_use swords or rocket launchers_)
 * [ ] Implement Lexical processing of commands
-* [ ] Build game scripts for Zork I, Zork II and Zork III
+* [ ] Add the ability to choose the transport layer for the game engine (CLI, REST, etc...)

+You can either contribute to the Game Script, by building one of your own games or you can contribute to the engine as well.

+To create your own game script, please refer to the `Maya.json` in the `Games` folder.

 Based on CLI Adventure Games : https://github.com/arvindr21/cli-adventure-games